-To assess mitigation estimates for potential loss of shorebird habitat under each Alternative, we first made a determination about the quality of any moist-soil mitigation habitat that might be established through land acquisition and subsequent management.
+To assess mitigation estimates for potential loss of shorebird habitat under each Alternative, we first decided about the quality of any moist-soil mitigation habitat that might be established through land acquisition and subsequent management.
 We did this by estimating realistic values for each model parameter and entering those values into the shorebird model (Table B-5 and Figure B-5).
 Assuming that any recommended mitigation for shorebirds would include appropriate land cover (e.g., mostly non-vegetated shallowly inundated soils) to meet life-history needs during spring and autumn migration, we used an optimal HSI score (1.0) for most parameters.
 We used less than optimal scores for certain parameters (Invertebrate density, Vegetative Cover, Management Capability) to reflect the fact that even specially created areas may have less than ideal invertebrate density or vegetative cover.
 Additionally, these areas are likely to have less than five impoundments with full water control capability.
 These parameter scores may need to be adjusted (in either direction) based on real world scenarios, and this will lead to a suggested mitigation area different than what we present here.
 For example, an inability to maintain proper water depth in mitigation areas will lead to a lower suitability score, and thus a need for a larger mitigation area.

 Table B-2.
 Data sources for each model variable used for the 2024 shorebird analysis within the YBW EIS Variable Data source Water Depths USACE Vicksburg District.
-Areas that averaged 0 - 0.7 feet (8.4 inches) of water during the season of note (spring or fall) were assigned a score of 1.0, indicating optimal conditions.
+Areas that averaged 0.01 - 0.7 feet (8.4 inches) of water during the season of note (spring or fall) were assigned a score of 1.0, indicating optimal conditions.
 All other water depths, including upland, were assigned a zero.
-Water Availability With limited information regarding how water availability changes within the season (spring or fall), conservative measures were taken to give an optimal conditions score (1.0) to areas that achieved optimal water depth for the entire season (see prior variable) Aquatic Invertebrates We were unable to collect any information regarding aquatic invertebrate density within the project area within the allotted time frame.
+Water Availability With limited information regarding how water availability changes within the season (spring or fall), conservative measures were taken to give an optimal conditions score (1.0) to areas that achieved optimal water depth for the entire season (see prior variable)

+Aquatic Invertebrates We were unable to collect any information regarding aquatic invertebrate density within the project area within the allotted time frame.
 Because of this uncertainty, we took a conservative approach to maximize mitigation estimates and assigned all undeveloped areas an optimal score (1.0), and developed areas (urbanized/suburbanized areas, impervious surfaces) a zero.
 Vegetative Cover USGS LANDFIRE (LF2022_EVT_230_CONUS) vegetation classifications.
 We assigned agricultural and herbaceous land cover types (with vegetation less than or equal to 0.3 m in height as potentially shorebird-suitable).
 These land cover types were assigned an optimal score (1.0), and all other land cover types were assigned a zero.
 Disturbance We assigned developed areas a zero, with all other areas assigned as optimal with a 1.0.
 Hydrologic Conditions We used hydrologic information from the USACE Vicksburg District regarding the 1, 2, and 5-year floodplains to score this variable.
 We considered areas in the 1-year floodplain as optimal (1.0), 2-year (0.7) and 5-year (0.4) floodplains as moderate, and anything above the 5-year floodplain as suboptimal (0.1).
 Management Capabilities To our knowledge, there are no entities using water control structures/ impoundments to intentionally manage for shorebirds.
 Thus, we assigned the entire project area a 0.

 Figure B-1.
 The mathematical structure of the shorebird migration model (Clark and Jordan, 2017).
 Image taken directly from publication.
+We utilized only the spring portion of the model, given that effects of the proposed alternatives in the fall are negligible based on the period of record.
+This is a conservative option, given that including the fall portion would result in less effects and less mitigation.